Exploring Canada - Part 1

 This picture shows departure from Allanwater Bridge, where business has been brisk.

-There are a surprising number of remote services in northern Canada and here is another,
+There are a surprising number of remote services in northern Canada and this is another,

 the mixed train between The Pass and the mining town of Llyn Lake.

-The Lynn Lake train is an incredible train and has even has basic catering facilities in the caboose that brings up the rear.
+This an incredible train and even has catering facilities in the caboose bringing up the rear.

-I was well received in Llyn Lake and was even taken for a trip down their gold mine.
+I was well received in Llyn Lake and was taken for a trip down the gold mine.

-Llyn Lake's original buildings had been moved here in the 1950's from the dying mining town of Sherridon
+Llyn Lake's original buildings were moved here in the 1950's from the dying town of Sherridon

-the buildings being jacked on to sledges and towed along winter roads, as per this display example here.
+the buildings being jacked on to sledges and towed along winter roads by Linn tractors, as illustrated here.

-Departure from Llyn Lake was on the Thompson bus.
+Departure from Llyn Lake was aboard the Thompson bus.

 The bus, like the train, providing links to remote settlements en route.